cngish98/LLM-anthropomorphization/README.md

 ## Data

 For information about the data we used and how to retrieve it yourself, see [scraper](/scraper).
-The paths provided assume your data directory is on the same level as llm-anthropomorphization.
+The paths provided assume your data directory is on the same level as LLM-anthropomorphization.
 If your data is stored elsewhere, make sure to adjust the path.

 ## Running the Project